ericharding/blog/content/blog/InstallingFable/index.md

 * Restart or Reload Visual Studio Code

 # Interlude
 Now we have a complete F# development environment.
-Lets take it for a spin before we move on to installing Fable.
+Lets take it for a spin before we install Fable.

 If you have any command prompts open from before install you should close and re-open them to update the path environment variable.